danielotf/CV/README.md

 **Makers Academy** (April 2022 - August 2022)
 - Object Oriented Programming (OOP) - Fundamentals of object-oriented languages e.g. Ruby and Javascript.
 - Test Driven Development(TDD)- Able to write meaningful tests (behaviour vs. state) based on user requirements.
-- Learnt consistent debugging process to aid resolve issues.
+- Learned a consistent debugging process to aid resolve issues.
 - Designed database schemas with SQL and studied the difference between table-oriented databases vs. document-based (MongoDB).
 - Used Agile values and principles (e.g. stand-ups, retros, and sprint planning) to complete coding projects.
 - Pair programming in group projects to problem solve which required effective teamwork and communication.
 - Fetching and updating remote data using JS, with and without React.
-- Built full stack web applications using MVC model, Git, code reviews and Github Actions.
+- Built full stack web applications using the MVC model, Git, code reviews and Github Actions.
 - Independent learning and problem-solving throughout.

  **University of Birmingham** (September 2018 - July 2021)